student with her head in hands cause of stress

 Wherever you are:

-• Speak out loud what is stressing you out (with a friend or to yourself, it may help ground you)
+• Speak out loud what is stressing you out.
+Wether you talk to a friend or to yourself, it may help ground you.

-• Leave (whether it is the situation or just your room, change of environment will help you think about it clearly)
+• Change the environment.
+Leave the situation or just your room, change of environment will help you think about it clearly.

 In your room:

 In the long term, it is a good idea to commit yourself to a hobby or interest which will help with stress release.
-Some of which includes singing, gym, sports or knitting.
+It may include singing, knitting, reading, cooking and many more.
 I personally find that drawing feels therapeutic for me.
 Timetabling your work schedule and making time for both work and play is important in maintaining not only your stress but your overall health.
 Every individual is different so what works best for you may not be the same for everyone else.
 It is just a case of finding out what suits you the best when it comes to managing your stress.

 If you feel you are unable to cope with stress and are experiencing situations beyond your control, it would be a good idea to let your academic tutor know.
 You should also talk to the University’s Student Welfare Team either by email or in person in the Carrington building on campus!
 If you are experiencing mental health difficulties, you should also consider contacting the Disability Advisory Service.